aspen-cloud/triplit/packages/db/README.md

 ### Goal

-TriplitDB is designed to an run in any JS environment (browser, node, deno, React Native, etc) and provide expressive, fast, and live updating queries while maintaining consistency with many writers over a network.
+TriplitDB is designed to run in any JS environment (browser, node, deno, React Native, etc) and provide expressive, fast, and live updating queries while maintaining consistency with many writers over a network.

 ### Features